 No matter how mileage reimbursement is used, it is the responsibility of the bookkeeper to track mileage reimbursement expenses for accounting and tax compliance purposes.
 To appreciate how mileage reimbursements work, this lesson breaks it down into four major sections.
 First, the bookkeeper needs to understand the formula and the two variations of the formula.
 Secondly, the bookkeeper/accountant must recognize that this method is an alternative method used when filing tax returns and how it is a tax basis difference.
 This includes the restrictions involved.
-Third, I’ll explain how a good system works with an employer/employee reimbursement relating to employees using their personal auto for their employer’s needs.
+Third, a good system that works with an employer/employee reimbursement relating to employees using their personal auto for their employer’s needs is explained.
 Finally, no system can operate efficiently without proper policies and documentation procedures.

 Mileage Reimbursement Fundamentals

 Up until several years ago the IRS allowed small business (single owner types) to claim mileage deduction (a value per mile driven) when using the owner’s vehicle for business purposes in lieu of purchasing a vehicle strictly for the business.
 The information is reported on Schedule C of Form 1040.
 This mileage deduction reduced paperwork and simplified the capitalization issues (purchasing a separate vehicle for the business).

 Over time the IRS expanded this paperwork reduction to other forms of small business (S-Corporations, Partnerships and Trusts).
 Congress allows up to five vehicles to utilize the mileage deduction instead of using actual costs.
 However, the business must still track actual costs as explained in Lesson 60.

 How is this so much more advantageous than actual costs?